apache/spark/docs/ml-features.md

 </div>

 # Locality Sensitive Hashing
-[Locality Sensitive Hashing(LSH)](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) Locality Sensitive Hashing(LSH) is an important class of hashing techniques, which is commonly used in clustering and outlier detection with large datasets.
+[Locality Sensitive Hashing(LSH)](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) is an important class of hashing techniques, which is commonly used in clustering, approximate nearest neighbor search and outlier detection with large datasets.

 The general idea of LSH is to use a family of functions (we call them LSH families) to hash data points into buckets, so that the data points which are close to each other are in the same buckets with high probability, while data points that are far away from each other are very likely in different buckets.
 A formal definition of LSH family is as follows:

-In a metric space `(M, d)`, an LSH family is a family of functions `h` that satisfy the following properties:
+In a metric space `(M, d)`, where `M` is a set and `d` is a distance function on `M`, an LSH family is a family of functions `h` that satisfy the following properties:
 `\[
 \forall p, q \in M,\\
 d(p,q) < r1 \Rightarrow Pr(h(p)=h(q)) \geq p1\\
-d(p,q) > r2 \Rightarrow Pr(h(p)=h(q)) \leq p1
+d(p,q) > r2 \Rightarrow Pr(h(p)=h(q)) \leq p2
 \]`
 This LSH family is called `(r1, r2, p1, p2)`-sensitive.

 In this section, we call a pair of input features a false positive if the two features are hashed into the same hash bucket but they are far away in distance, and we define false negative as the pair of features when their distance are close but they are not in the same hash bucket.

-## Random Projection for Euclidean Distance
+## Bucketed Random Projection for Euclidean Distance
-**Note:** Please note that this is different than the [Random Projection for cosine distance](https://en.wikipedia.org/wiki/Locality-sensitive_hashing#Random_projection).

-[Random Projection](https://en.wikipedia.org/wiki/Locality-sensitive_hashing#Stable_distributions) is the LSH family in `spark.ml` for Euclidean distance.
+[Bucketed Random Projection](https://en.wikipedia.org/wiki/Locality-sensitive_hashing#Stable_distributions) is the LSH family in `spark.ml` for Euclidean distance.
 The Euclidean distance is defined as follows:
 `\[
 d(\mathbf{x}, \mathbf{y}) = \sqrt{\sum_i (x_i - y_i)^2}
 \]`